i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Experiments

 \subsection{Datasets}

-Following previous works\cite{cao2022cross, xu2023rethinking, cao2022disencdr, xu2023towards}, we conducted offline experiments on the Amazon dataset\footnote{We utilized the Amazon 14 version available at \url{http://jmcauley.ucsd.edu/data/amazon/index_2014.html}} that includes 24 distinct item domains.
-We selected 3 domain pairs for our experiments, across 6 scenes, “Game-Video", "Cloth-Sport”, and “Phone-Elec”, with their statistics summarized in Table \ref{statistics}.
-All behavioral sequences were collected in chronological order.
-To address the significant information leak issues identified in previous studies \cite{ma2019pi,ma2022mixed}, we split users into three groups: 80\% for training, 10\% for validation, and 10\% for testing within each domain.
-To simulate various real-world recommendation scenarios, we included non-overlapping users and adjusted the overlapping ratio ($\mathcal{K}_o$) to control the number of overlapping users across domains.
-Additionally, a certain proportion of overlapping users ($\mathcal{K}_{cs}$) were randomly designated as cold-start users for validation and testing phases.
-To simulate cold-start users, we randomly remove the sequence from one domain for selected overlapping users while retaining only the last user-item interaction as the ground truth.
+Following previous works~\citep{cao2022cross, xu2023rethinking, cao2022disencdr, xu2023towards}, we conducted offline experiments on three widely used CDSR datasets from Amazon across six domains: "Cloth-Sport”, and “Phone-Elec”, and “Game-Video".
+All behavioral sequences were collected in chronological order, and the data were split into 80\% training, 10\% validation, and 10\% testing.
+To simulate real-world recommendation scenarios, we included non-overlapping users and controlled the overlapping ratio ($\mathcal{K}_o$) across domains.
+Detailed dataset information and statistics are provided in Appendix~\ref{sec:dataset_details}.